-Bottlenose Dolphin, Black Howler and Black-handed (Geoffroy's) Spider Monkeys, White-nosed Coati and 'Fish-eating' Bat.
-Also a chance of West Indian Manatee, Kinkajou and Tayra, and an outside chance of Jaguar (here at its highest density in Central America) and Ocelot.
+Bottlenose Dolphin, Yucatan (Black) Howler and Black-handed (Geoffroy's) Spider Monkeys, White-nosed Coati and 'Fish-eating' Bat.
+Also a chance of West Indian Manatee (on boat trips out of Belize City, to places such as Swallow Caye), Kinkajou and Tayra, and an outside chance of Jaguar (here at its highest density in Central America) and Ocelot.

 Reptiles, Amphibians and Fish

-500 fish species including Whale (Apr-May, usually during full moons when they feed on the annual snapper spawning) and Nurse Sharks, Spotted Eagle Ray, Mirrowing Flying Fish and numerous coral reef fish on the 300 km (185 mile) long barrier reef.
-Also Striped Basilisk Lizard, and a chance of American and Morelet's Crocodiles, and Red-eyed Tree Frog (especially Jun-Jul).
+500 fish species including Whale Shark (Apr-May, usually during full moons when they feed on the annual snapper spawning), Spotted Eagle Ray, Mirrowing Flying Fish and numerous coral reef fish on the 300 km (185 mile) long barrier reef.
+Also Green, Hawksbill and Loggerhead Turtles (all of which nest on offshore islands May to November), Striped Basilisk Lizard, and a chance of American and Morelet's Crocodiles, and Red-eyed Tree Frog (especially Jun-Jul).

 Numerous spectacular butterflies including Common Morpho, swallowtails, heliconians and owls.

 Any time during the dry season, which usually lasts from December-January to May, is a good time to visit Belize, with March, when many resident species nest, being the peak month to look for birds, and April-May the best time for Whale Shark.
 During the wet season most of the rain falls in the south of the country.